 A key aspect of the project is to build a common understanding of the challenges and opportunities for addressing child labor in agriculture in the provinces of Tucuman, Misiones, and Buenos Aires (national level).

-The project improves private sector coordination by establishing a Sector Compliance System to gather and share the experiences of companies in the prevention and elimination of child labor.
+The project also improves private sector coordination by establishing a sector compliance system to gather and share the experiences of companies in the prevention and elimination of child labor.
 This approach complements the work of the government by disseminating experiences, promoting services, and addressing critical gaps where the government has not yet developed full capacity.

 - The project has made significant progress in working with the private sector to develop agricultural certifications and a social compliance system for addressing child labor in yerba mate and blueberry production.
 To date, three companies have piloted the system, which involves training and awareness-raising activities for all stakeholders within the production chain, the implementation of monitoring systems, and the introduction of educational services.

 - The project’s extensive training and technical assistance strengthen the capabilities of stakeholders in blueberry and yerba mate production.
 So far, the project has trained 834 people, including production managers, technicians, workers in civil society organizations, and other officials from provincial and local governments on a variety of labor-related topics.

 - PAR has conducted several research efforts to generate evidence to be used in informative publications and public awareness campaigns.
 These findings inform the ongoing development of strategies to increase awareness and knowledge of child labor in agriculture.
 To date, the project has completed five research studies and seven agreements have been reached between the project and government entities.

 - Metodologías para abordar el trabajo infantil desde los Municipios: El caso de Jardín América